nichilstewart/Connect-Four-AI/README.md

 <img src="https://raw.githubusercontent.com/nichilstewart/connect4-game-ai/main/imgs/game2.png" alt="Your image title" width="450"/>

 ### AI:
-AI is developed using Minimax algorithm ... (to be continued)
+AI is developed using the Minimax algorithm with a custom heuristic scoring model.
+The game-tree traversal process if further optimized using Alpha-beta bruning to only select the best paths in evaluating the best move.
+Moves are scored using greatest sequence of adjacent pieces, even-odd positioning, and prioritizing the lower rows and center column positions.